 After the hustle and bustle of customs and securing a taxi, we were whisked to our hotel.
 No time to waste!
 Find the room, dump the bags and off to "The Tube."
 We had researched this part and even had the presence of mind to purchase a pass before we left.

-US travelers can purchase a London Underground Travel Pass before they leave the States from AAA.
-While you're at AAA stock up on traveler's cheques in pounds sterling.
+US travellers can purchase a London Underground Travel Pass before they leave the States from AAA.
+While you're at AAA stock up on traveller's cheques in pounds sterling.

 Years of using the Metro in Washington DC had prepared us.
 We were tubing like professionals in no time.
 Up out of the ground we came perfectly positioned to walk to Buckingham Palace.
 Walked by the Horse Guards Barracks and watched an inspection.
 On to see Parliament and Big Ben.
 Walked out on the bridge to see the Thames.
 We still couldn't believe we were really here!